 - A public hearing is required prior to sale of surplus county property, unless the sale falls under one of the exceptions above (RCW 36.34.040).

 - Written findings and a decision regarding whether to sell surplus property must be included in the commissioner's minutes following the public hearing (RCW 36.34.050).

 - The commissioners can set a minimum sale price (RCW 36.34.050).
 If the county commissioners set a reasonable minimum price after determining the fair market value, the county can avoid violating Article VIII §7 of the state constitution, the "gift clause" (RCW 39.33.010).

 - If the county wishes to sell timber, minerals, or other resources separate from the land that it owns, the county can do so by following the procedures set forth in Chapter 36.34 (RCW 36.34.010).

-- Sales of personal property must be for cash except when the property is being transferred to a governmental agency or when the property is being traded in as part of the purchase of a similar item (RCW 36.34.060).
+- Sales of personal property must be for cash except when the property is being transferred to a governmental agency, when the property is being traded in as part of the purchase of a similar item, or when a public auction sale is conducted through electronic media (RCW 36.34.060).

 - There is a specific statute dealing with sales of used highway or other equipment: RCW 36.34.070.

-- All sales must be through a public auction (or a privately operated consignment auction that is open to the public) or by sealed bids supervised by the county treasurer (RCW 36.34.080).
+- All sales must be through a public auction or a public auction sale by electronic media (or a privately operated consignment auction that is open to the public) or by sealed bids supervised by the county treasurer (RCW 36.34.080).
 Notice of the auction must be both published and posted in accordance with RCW 36.34.090 and RCW 36.34.100.

 - The proceeds of the sale (except in trade-in situations) must be paid to the county treasurer, and title cannot be transferred until full payment is made (RCW 36.34.110).